-During the recoupment period, which began during the second quarter of 2016, Enduro did not, and following the Sale Transaction, the Sponsor will not, receive any revenue payments, and future distribution calculations will not include any volumes or revenues from any of the operator's properties until the \$1.1 million is fully recovered.
+During the recoupment period, which began during the second quarter of 2016 and ended during the second quarter of 2018 when the \$1.1 million was fully recovered, Enduro did not, and following the Sale Transaction, the Sponsor did not, receive any revenue payments from any of the operator's properties.

 For the year ended December 31, 2018, these properties would have contributed approximately 2,100 Bbls, amounting to \$0.1 million in oil receipts, and 130,500 Mcf, amounting to \$0.5 million in natural gas receipts.
-After deducting \$0.2 million in revenue deductions for taxes and transportation expenses, a total of \$0.4 million has been withheld by the operator for the year ended December 31, 2017, these properties would have contributed approximately 5,900 Bbls, amounting to \$0.2 million in oil receipts, and 191,200 Mcf, amounting to \$0.5 million in revenue deductions for taxes and transportation expenses, a total of \$0.4 million have contributed approximately 5,900 Bbls, amounting to \$0.2 million in oil receipts, and 191,200 Mcf, amounting to \$0.5 million in natural gas receipts.
-After deducting \$0.3 million in revenue deductions for taxes and transportation expenses, a total of \$0.5 million has been withheld by the operator for the year ended December 31, 2016, the properties would have contributed approximately 4,200 Bbls, amounting to \$0.2 million in oil receipts, and 95,500 Mcf, amounting to \$0.2 million in natural gas receipts.
-After deducting \$0.1 million in revenue deductions for taxes and transportation expenses, a total of \$0.2 million in natural gas receipts.
-After deducting \$0.1 million in revenue deductions for taxes and transportation expenses, a total of \$0.3 million in natural gas receipts.
-After deducting \$0.1 million in revenue deductions for taxes and transportation expenses, a total of \$0.3 million was withheld by the operator from the Underlying Properties in the year ended December 31, 2016.
+After deducting \$0.2 million in revenue deductions for taxes and transportation expenses, a total of \$0.4 million has been withheld by the operator for the year ended December 31, 2018.
+For the year ended December 31, 2017, these properties would have contributed approximately 5,900 Bbls, amounting to \$0.2 million in oil receipts, and 191,200 Mcf, amounting to \$0.5 million in natural gas receipts.
+After deducting \$0.3 million in revenue deductions for taxes and transportation expenses, a total of \$0.5 million has been withheld by the operator for the year ended December 31, 2017.

-Since the beginning of the recoupment period, these properties would have contributed approximately 12,200 Bbls, amounting to \$0.5 million in oil receipts, and 417,200 Mcf, amounting to \$1.2 million in natural gas receipts.
-After deducting \$0.6 million in revenue deductions for taxes and transportation expenses, a total of \$1.1 million has been withheld by the operator.
+During the recoupment period, these properties would have contributed approximately 12,200 Bbls, amounting to \$0.5 million in oil receipts, and 417,200 Mcf, amounting to \$1.2 million in natural gas receipts.
+After deducting \$0.6 million in revenue deductions for taxes and transportation expenses, the total amount of \$1.1 million has been fully withheld by the operator.